 windir100 – the wind direction at height 100 meters.

-Extended wind elements are currently available for forecast and recent history only.
-Please contact Technical Support for more information on the availability of historical extended wind observations.
+Extended wind elements are currently available for forecast and and history since April 1st 2022.
+Please contact Technical Support for more information on the availability of older historical extended wind observations.

 Requesting extended wind elements using the Weather API